rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-part-2-adding-numbers-as-types.md

 }
 ```

 This new type `Plus` is exactly the same as our previous `+` and we will use it in our implicit resolution.
-The trick here is to have the compiler automatically match the `Result` abstract type member to the `S` type <em>argument</em> of the auxiliary sum type.
+The trick here is to have the compiler automatically match the `Result` abstract type member to the `S` type _argument_ of the auxiliary sum type.

 The next step is to change our axiom (read: implicits) definitions to use this new type: